poojalakshmi21/ansys-pd-pl/README.md

 ![image](https://github.com/user-attachments/assets/e79cf04e-c59a-4bde-9c96-df8ec8e0a57f)

 Place all the gates and flipflops in a single plate by combining all of them into one physical dimension and calculate the area occupied by the netlist on a Silicon Wafer.
 Minimum area occupied by the netlist is as shown below:

 ![image](https://github.com/user-attachments/assets/8a477cc8-5cc3-405f-840d-baafc666ca2d)

 c.
 Silicon Wafer contains a lot of Dies inside it and inside each Die there is a Core region.

-d.
 A Core is the section of the chip where the fundamental logic of the design is placed.

-e.
 A Die, encapsulates the core.
 These dies are imprinted multiple times in the silicon wafer to increase its throughput.

 ![image](https://github.com/user-attachments/assets/cbfa757f-3bca-4073-ba1e-c099510bc8a2)